DocuSign Integration

 Establishing the basic integration link will enable the ability to send E-Signature Documents.

-2. A confirmation dialog appears.
-Select Yes; the DocuSign login screen will open in a new browser tab.
+2. A confirmation dialog displays.
+Select Yes; a DocuSign sign-in page will open in a new browser tab.

-3. Log in to DocuSign from the opened tab.
+3. Sign in to DocuSign from the opened tab.
 A message should appear stating that the link between the two applications has been established.

 4. Close the DocuSign browser tab to return to PensionPro.

-5. The DocuSign Settings tab in PensionPro will now display a banner confirming that the settings have been updated.
+5. The DocuSign Settings grid in PensionPro will now display a banner confirming that the settings have been updated.
 Select Refreshrefresh.png to verify the new settings.

 Although optional, the Connection Key will need to be set to enable status tracking for E-Signature Documents within PensionPro, and to enable the ability for signed copies of documents to be uploaded to PensionPro automatically.
 This feature is only available with DocuSign's Business Pro tier.